-'''

 "who is in the picture" (orange)

-'''

-"what are they doing" (yellow)
+"what are they doing" (yellow0

 Ask the child to choose the correct symbol to answer each question and put it in the allocated space.
 Once all symbols are in place, help the child to read out the sentence remembering to point to each picture.
-E.g. "the girl is eating" "the boy is running".
+E.g. "the girl is eating a sandwich" "the boy is riding a bike".